wearetechnative/terraform-aws-module-cost-alerter/README.md

 - Usage defined as in: Costs controlled by usage only so excluding any tax and other incidental costs that are not related to use of AWS resources.
 - Alert defined as: All alerts are being send to `var.master_observability_receiver_account_id` to end up in our LZ OpsGenie setup.

-When alerts occur the user is expected to re-evaluate based on the budget created and manually increase the threshold.
+When alerts occur the user is expected to re-evaluate based on the budget created and manually increase the threshold by creating or adjusting an entry in the budgets_thresholds.json file that is passed to the budgets_thresholds variable from the clients management account's CodeCommit iac repository.

 ## budget_thresholds variable structure: